 Section 9.407.
-Urban Residential Districts: development standards for various uses.
+Urban Residential Districts; development standards for various uses.

 - Density bonus provisions.

 (c) Bonus permitted.

-- (v) For the preservation of a structure and/or land which has been designated as a historic property pursuant to G.S.
+- For the preservation of a structure and/or land which has (v) been designated as a historic property pursuant to G.S.
 160A-399 160D-944 and 160D-945 and for which a certificate of appropriateness has been secured, or for the preservation of a property listed in the National Register of Historic Places preserved in accordance with the Secretary of the Interior's standards for historic preservation projects, a floor area bonus of 5 percent of the base floor area ratio, but not less than 4 dwelling units shall be granted.
-For the preservation of only a building facade or a group or series of facades of a structure or structures which have been designated as a historic property as listed above, a floor area bonus of 2 percent of the base floor area ratio.
+For the preservation of only a building facade or a group or series of facades of a structure or structures which have been designated as a historic property as listed above, a floor area bonus of 2 percent of the base floor area ratio but not less than 2 dwelling units, is granted.